fakedrtom/SVAFotate/README.md

 ```

 The required BED file for running the `annotate` subcommand may contain SV data from multiple
 datasets.
-The `SOURCE` column in this BED file refers to the source for the given variants.
+The `SOURCE` column in this BED file refers to the source for the given SVs.
 For
-example, the supplied `SVAFotate_core_SV_popAFs.GRCh38.bed.gz` file contains SVs from CCDG,
+example, the supplied `SVAFotate_core_SV_popAFs.GRCh38.bed.gz` file contains SVs from the CCDG,
 gnomAD, and 1000G sources.
 By default SVAFotate will consider all SVs in the BED file for
 determining potential matches.
 If annotations based on comparisons with select sources only
 is desired, the `-s` parameter will reduce the considered SVs from the BED file to only those